a-tsagkalidis/swappr/README.md

 ```

 ### Argument parser
-Swappr comes with an embedded argument parser and developers can check their options using `python app.py -h`.
-Some of these options are:
+Swappr comes with an embedded argument parser and developers can check its options using `python app.py -h`.
+Optinal arguments are:

 - `-d` or `--debug` enables Flask's embedded debug mode for testing purposes
 - `-b` or `--backup` runs automated backup routines for the database and log files
 - `-l` or `--limiter` enables a request limiter to protect the backend from spam
 - `-p` or `--premademockups` inserts a premade JSON of mockup users and submitted houses into the database.
-The premade mockups are tailored in such way so the developer could test the matching algorithm for every probable house **location/desired move location** between two Swappr users
+The premade mockups are tailored in such way so that developers can test the matching algorithm for every probable **location/desired move location** scenario
-- `-m [INTEGER INTEGER]` or `--mockup [INTEGER INTEGER]` creates mockup users and submitted houses to test matching algorithm.
+- `-m INTEGER INTEGER` or `--mockupsgen INTEGER INTEGER` creates mockup users and submitted houses to test the matching algorithm.
 First integer is the number of users to be created, while the second is the number of the submitted houses.
-Submitted houses can't exceed the number of the mockup users - if so the program will limit submitted houses to be equal to users.
-As greater the numbers of the generated mockups, as greater the chance to catch a matching house while testing. *3000+ mockups are recommended*
+Submitted houses can't exceed the number of the mockup users - if so the program will limit submitted houses equal to users.
+The higher the number of mockups created, the higher the chance of catching a matching house during the test. *Recommended 3000+ Mockups*

 ## Developing tools
-To create this app the following programming languages, frameworks, and dev tools were used:
+Swappr uses the following programming languages, frameworks, and dev tools:

 - **Python3** and **Flask** mini framework package for the backend
 - **HTML**/**CSS Bootstrap 5.2**/**JavaScript** for the frontend